Page for characters appearing in The Real Ghostbusters.

 - Hunk: Many episodes show him to be quite buff, in spite of his laziness.

 - Jerkass Has a Point: When Egon got thrown out of a carnival that he found using the Ghostbusters name and likenesses without permission, and complaining about it, Peter talked Egon out of suing because lawsuits are lengthy, expensive, and uncertain, not to mention that carnivals, especially fly-by-night carnivals like the one Egon encountered tend to have a very high rate of failure with many debtors coming after them, and a suit would only serve to entangle the Ghostbusters in the mess.
 Unfortunately, the Ghostbusters get entangled with the carnival anyway when the offending ride gets attacked by ghosts, and the carnival barker tries to hold the Ghostbusters liable in his stead.

 - Jerk with a Heart of Gold: He mocks everyone and everything in his path and insists he doesn't work for free, but if you're an old woman, a kid, or young woman alone who needs help, he'll be the first to offer it, free of charge.

-- Knight In Sour Armor: Can't save the day without taking sarcastic dig at something along the way.
+- Knight in Sour Armor: Can't save the day without taking a sarcastic dig at something along the way.